Many families start a new routine, a new school, a new language...

 - What do other children eat for snack and lunch?

-- What is expected from me reg homework etc.?
+- What is expected from me with regards to homework etc.?

 - Are we going to have field-trips soon, where are we going, what do I need for this?